Ratio Calculator – Find, Solve, and Convert Ratios

 How to Reduce a Ratio

 Ratios can be reduced just like a fraction can be reduced.
-In fact, the process of simplifying a ratio is the exact same as reducing fractions.
+In fact, the process of simplifying a ratio is the exact same as simplifying a fraction.

-For example: to reduce the ratio 6:4, find the greatest common factor of both 6 and 4.
+Start by finding the greatest common factor of both 6 and 4

 The greatest common factor of both 6 and 4 is 2